falkhevichiosif/picoinproject/docs/regulation_en.md

 # Summary of the Regulation

-This Regulation describes the operating principles of PICoin Project, the economic model of the PIC token, and the basic principles of Project governance.
+This Regulation describes the operating principles of the PICoin Project, the economic model of the PICoin token, and the basic principles of Project governance.
 - The PIC token is not a security and does not provide automatic dividend rights.
 - Funds raised within the framework of the Project are directed toward the formation and development of an investment fund.
 - The Fund’s income is primarily reinvested for the purpose of long-term capitalization growth.